belgianGeek/rotten-parser/README.md

 Currently there are only two functions available :

+## `getMovieReview(title)`

-- `getMovieReview(title)` : return basic info about the movie title given as argument.
+This function returns basic info about the movie title given as argument.
 The return statement is an object similar to the following :

 ```
 {